Financial Reporting Basics

 When I started my Direct Access CFO™ practice years ago, I thought most owners hired me for my financial expertise.
 That was certainly one reason.
 But about ten years ago, I started peeling back the sliver skins of the onion to understand why every owner or CEO hired me.
 It was for one or all of the four reasons mentioned above.

-My business and financial acumen was the icing on the cake.
+My business and financial acumen were the icing on the cake.
 Owners and CEOs saw something in me because, in the early conversations with them, I was addressing ideas and suggestions on how to fulfill the objectives of their core four.
 While my marketing, sales, operations, and financial insights were needed, they saw my bigger picture of their world intersecting with theirs as a way of achieving their core four faster.

 My Unique Process